codepo8/interaction-cam/README.md

 * Press space or click on the video to take a photo and get to the review
 * Press the "Uh, let's try that again" button or hit the left cursor key to take another photo
 * Press the "Win!
-Upload this!" button or hit thr right cursor key to upload the photo to imgUrl.
+Upload this!" button or hit the right cursor key to upload the photo to imgUrl.
+* Once uploaded, hit the "Take another" button or the right cursor key to take another photo

 ## Image uploading